 Have general active management of the business of OBW.

-Preside at the meetings of the board and the members.
+Preside at the meetings of the Board and the members.

-Supervise the activities of all officers and committees.
+Supervise the activities of all Directors and committees.

-See that orders and resolutions of the board are carried into effect.
+See that orders and resolutions of the Board are carried into effect.

-Sign and deliver in the name of OBW bonds, contracts, or other instruments pertaining to the business of OBW, except in cases in which the authority to sign and deliver is required by law to be exercised by another person or is expressly delegated by the board to another officer or agent of OBW.
+Sign and deliver in the name of OBW bonds, contracts, or other instruments pertaining to the business of OBW, except in cases in which the authority to sign and deliver is required by law to be exercised by another person or is expressly delegated by the Board to another officer or agent of OBW.

-In the absence of the Treasurer, disburse funds and issue checks, as directed by the Board of Directors.
+In the absence of the Treasurer, disburse funds and issue checks, as directed by the Board.

 Maintain records of and, when necessary, certify proceedings of the board and the members.